cloudevents/spec/messagecatalog/spec.md

 and storing it.

 The payload of the request is the Message definition document.
-All further attributes such as the `description` or the `format` indicator are passed either via the query string or as HTTP headers.
+All further attributes such as the `format` indicator are passed either via the query string or as HTTP headers.

 The ´Content-Type´ for the payload MUST be preserved by the catalog and returned when the Message definition is requested, independent of the format identifier.